CS461-Guitar-Tuner/Guitar-Tuner/schedule.md

 # Team Work Schedule

-Week 8: Wait for materials to arrive, preemptively read datasheets, assemble the board.
-Week 9 & 10: Detect the correct tone, have a fully functional display, make the motor turn the tuning peg.
-Occasional check-ins to ensure that everything is going smoothly.
-Week 11: Test and debug.
-Week 12: Prepare demo, write report, prepare presentation Who in your team is going to tackle what (tasks)?
-Assemble the board
-Figure out how to connect each part by reading datasheets and pinouts Determine the correct voltages that all components need Determine which resistors are needed where to achieve each target voltage Detect the correct tone
-Microphone reads in signal to circuit playground
-Get the circuit playground to detect which pitch the user is trying to tune to Have the circuit playground determine if current pitch is low or flat Have the circuit playground communicate this with serialport on laptop for initial proof of concept, with final goal being a read-out on the display
-Have a fully functional display
-Edy will focus on tackling UI stuff and consequently take care of programming stuff for the OLED display.
-Add color to show how close the tone is
-Show battery life
-Shows the pitch
-Having an motor tuning system

-Getting the motor to turn automatically based on pitch (Gerson) Gerson and Charlie will sync the motor to the relative pitch of the strings Figure out a way to turn on the motor (by holding button or directly through the mic)

-Testing
-Charlie is going to bring his guitar and a different tuner with him in order to detect if the pitch is correct Test pitch accuracy across different pitches (does it do well for higher or lower pitches?)
+---

+##  Weekly Timeline

+### **Week 8**
+- Wait for materials to arrive
+- Preemptively read datasheets and pinouts
+- Assemble the circuit board

+### **Weeks 9–10**
+- Detect the correct tone
+- Implement a fully functional display
+- Make the motor turn the tuning peg
+- Occasional check-ins to ensure steady progress

+### **Week 11**
+- System testing and debugging

+### **Week 12**
+- Prepare final demo
+- Write project report
+- Prepare presentation

+---

+## Task Breakdown by Responsibility

+### **Board Assembly & Hardware Setup**
+- Assemble the board
+- Determine how to connect each component by reading datasheets and pinouts
+- Identify correct operating voltages for all components
+- Determine required resistors to achieve target voltages

+---

+### **Tone Detection & Signal Processing**
+- Detect the correct tone from the guitar string
+- Read microphone input into the Circuit Playground
+- Detect which pitch the user is attempting to tune to
+- Determine whether the current pitch is sharp or flat
+- Communicate pitch information via Serial Port to a laptop as an initial proof of concept
+- Final goal: display pitch information directly on the OLED

+---

+### **Display / UI Development (OLED)**
+**Edy**

+- Program and manage the OLED display
+- Display the detected pitch
+- Use color to indicate how close the tone is to being in tune
+- Show battery life status

+---

+### **Motorized Tuning System**
+**Gerson & Charlie**

+- Automatically turn the motor based on detected pitch (Gerson)
+- Synchronize motor movement to the relative pitch of each string
+- Design a method to activate the motor
+  - Holding a button
+  - Automatic activation via microphone input

+---

+### **Testing & Validation**
+**Charlie**

+- Bring a guitar and a commercial tuner for reference
+- Verify pitch accuracy against a known-good tuner
+- Test accuracy across different pitch ranges
+  - Lower strings
+  - Higher strings